Saros stops record 64 shots as Predators beat Hurricanes

 Paul Stastny, Brady Skjei and Jordan Staal scored for Carolina.
 Brett Pesce had two assists, and Pyotr Kochetkov stopped 20 shots.

-The Hurricanes, who had a franchise-record 11-game winning streak end Tuesday night against the New York Rangers, have lost consecutive games in regulation for the first time since Nov.
+The Hurricanes, who had a franchise-record 11-game winning streak snapped Tuesday night against the New York Rangers, have lost consecutive games in regulation for the first time since Nov.
 6 and 9.

 The Predators responded to each of Carolina’s three goals with a tying tally within three minutes.
 Nashville scored three times on its first 12 shots.
 The Hurricanes held a 31-12 edge in shots after Glass’ fourth goal of the season and second in two games.